jeffIshmael/chamapay-minipay/README.md

 ![ChamaPay Logo](logo-no-background.png)

+ChamaPay is a decentralized platform that leverages the **cUSD stablecoin** to facilitate the traditional _chama_ system of cicular savings.

+### What is Circular Saving?

+Circular saving is a community-based saving practice where members contribute fixed amounts at regular intervals.
+Funds are then distributed rotationally to each participant, combining savings and peer lending.
-ChamaPay is a decentralized platform that leverages the **cKES stablecoin** to facilitate the traditional _chama_ system of rotary giving.
-Users can create and manage public or private chamas where members contribute funds that are distributed to participants in rotating turns.
+With chamapay, users can create and manage public or private chamas where members contribute funds that are distributed to participants in rotating turns.
 By integrating blockchain technology, ChamaPay ensures transparent, secure, and efficient fund management for these savings groups.

 ---

+## Problem Statement

+Traditional circular savings groups face several limitations:

+1. **Geographical Barriers** – Limited to physical communities due to trust requirements (e.g., workplace or neighborhood groups).
+2. **Lack of Variety** – Few options for joining different types of savings groups.
+3. **Manual Management** – Requires extensive record-keeping (contributions, payouts, penalties) which is prone to errors.

+---

-## Overview
+## Solution

-ChamaPay aims to bring the traditional _chama_ model into the digital world using the power of blockchain.
-It allows users to form groups where members take turns receiving funds from a shared pool.
-By leveraging the cKES stablecoin, ChamaPay ensures the stability of funds, and smart contracts manage the contribution and disbursement process, eliminating the need for intermediaries.
+Chamapay solves these problems by offering a **digital circular savings platform** powered by the **Celo blockchain**.
+Key benefits include:

+- **Smart Contract Automation** – Contributions and payouts are enforced programmatically.
+- **Transparency** – All transactions are recorded on-chain.
+- **Access to variety group** – With chamapay platform you get variety of chamas that you can join.

 ---